linuxstb/pidvbip/README.md

 There are three ways for pidvbip to locate the tvheadend server:

-1) Using avahi.
+1) Via the command line - e.g. ./pidvbip mypc 9982

+2) Via the config file pidvbip.conf.
+See pidvbip.conf.example for
+   the list of possibe configuration values.

+3) If no host and port are configured via the command-line or the config file, pidvbip will use avahi.
 To do this you need to ensure that tvheadend is compiled with avahi support and avahi-daemon is running on both the machine running tvheadend and the Pi running pidvbip.

-2) Via the config file /boot/pidvbip.txt If avahi fails to locate a server, pidvbip will look in this file.
-The first line of this file must contain the hostname and port, separated by a space.

-3) Via the command line - e.g. ./pidvbip mypc 9982

 As soon as pidvbip starts it will connect to tvheadend, download the channel list and all EPG data, and then tune to the first channel in